mgsloan/mgsloan-site/posts/supine-computing/post.md

 Happily, I was prepared with some very comfortable and ergonomic[^ergonomics] ways to use the computer while laying down ([supine][]).
+After about a week of doing this and phasing in some exercise, I could finally stand up straight again!

-This post describes some of the variations I've explored, and what has worked best for me so far.
+This post describes variations on supine computing - what's worked best for me so far.

 [supine]: https://en.wikipedia.org/wiki/Supine_position